cioportfolio/playpen/README.md

-# A simple web development playpen
+# An intermediate web development playpen
-This is a very basic setup for getting started developing simple web apps.
+This is a basic setup for getting started developing simple web apps.
 It is designed to give beginners the satisfaction of creating an interactive website very quickly.
 Since it runs inside a virtual machine beginners can play around, mess things up and easily reset their playpen.
 It also makes it realatively easy to move into the cloud when they are ready.

 ## Getting your computer ready
 You will need to install some basic utilities which you can easily find on the web.
 Use the links and pick the versions for your operating system (Windows or Mac).